-Customers are invited to comment on EWEB's budget and price assumptions throughout the budget development process.
-There are two scheduled public hearings specifically for price proposals.
-The hearings will be held during the EWEB Board meetings on Tuesday, November 1st, beginning at 5:30 p.m. and Tuesday, December 6th, beginning at 5:30 p.m. at the EWEB Headquarters, 500 East Fourth Ave., in Eugene.
+Customers are invited to comment on EWEB's budget and price assumptions at public hearings throughout the budget development process.
+There are two scheduled public hearings specifically for the price proposals.
+The first hearing was held during the EWEB Board meeting on Tuesday, November 1, 2016 at 5:30 p.m.
+The second hearing will be held during the EWEB Board meeting on Tuesday, December 6, 2016 at 5:30 p.m. at the EWEB Headquarters, 500 East 4th Avenue, in Eugene.

 Written comments are also welcome and may be sent to the attention of EWEB's Fiscal Services Department, PO Box 10148, Eugene, OR 97440.
 E-mail comments may be directed to budget@eweb.org.
-For timely consideration at the November Board meeting, comments must be received prior to November 1, 2016.
+For timely consideration at the December Board meeting, comments must be received prior to December 6, 2016.

-EXHIBIT 1BEFORE THE EUGENE WATER & ELECTRIC BOARD
+EXHIBIT 1 BEFORE THE EUGENE WATER & ELECTRIC BOARD

-In the Matter of Consideration and Adoption of Budgets, Revised Charges for EWEB Electric and Water Service NOTICE OF PUBLIC HEARINGS AND INVITATION TO COMMENT
+In the Matter of Consideration and Adoption of Budgets, Revised Prices for EWEB Electric and Water Service

+NOTICE OF PUBLIC HEARINGS AND INVITATION TO COMMENT

-- 1. Two dates are scheduled for public hearings to seek comment regarding proposed 2017 budget approval and adjustments to EWEB water & electric rates.
-If approved, the proposed changes for residential, general service, and other customers of the Eugene Water & Electric Board would become effective with utility billings rendered either, on or after February 1, 2017. - 2.
-Public hearings will be held in the EWEB Board Room, 500 East 4th Avenue, Eugene, Oregon, on the following dates and times:
+- 1. Two dates are scheduled for public hearings to seek comment regarding proposed 2017 budget approval and adjustments to EWEB water & electric prices.
+If approved, the proposed changes for residential, general service, and other customers of the Eugene Water & Electric Board would become effective with utility billings rendered on, or after, February 1, 2017. - 2.
+Public hearings will be held in the EWEB Community Room, 500 East 4th Avenue, Eugene, Oregon, on the following dates and times: